-Whenever you play golf, topping the ball might be embarrassing.
-This awkward shot causes the ball to stay close to the ground, not allowing it to travel far.
-Some shots might let the ball cover an extended distance, thanks to the topspin.
-All in all, topping the ball sends an uncomfortable feeling through the grip of the player.
+Whenever you play golf, topping the golf ball might be embarrassing.
+This topping golf ball causes the golf ball to stay close to the ground, not allowing it to travel far.
+Some shots might let the golf ball cover an extended distance, thanks to the topspin.
+All in all, topping the golf ball sends an uncomfortable feeling through the grip of the player.
+How to stop topping the golf ball?
+Let's find it out.

 You can also feel a vibration move through the shaft.
 So, while you ask yourself why you are hitting this type of shot and what to do to get rid of it, we'll guide you in the matter.

-What could be the reasons for topping the ball?
+What could be the reasons for topping the golf ball?

-Topping the ball is a common mistake that golfers make during the play.
+Topping golf ball is a common mistake that golfers make during the play.
 But, you don't have to worry as you can fix it with ease.
-The reasons why topping of the ball happen:
+The reasons why topping of the golf ball happen:

-- The club didn't go down enough towards the ball
+- The club didn't go down enough towards the golf ball

-- Now, let's check out the reasoning behind the topping of the ball.
+- Now, let's check out the reasoning behind the topping golf ball.

 - A shortened club